hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 definition will get re-deployed to the peer’s state database.

 If you have a large volume of data already, and later install the chaincode, the index creation upon installation may take some time.
-Similarly, if you have a large volume of data already and instantiate a subsequent version of the chaincode, the index creation may take some time.
+Similarly, if you have a large volume of data already and commit the definition of a subsequent chaincode version, the index creation may take some time.
 Avoid calling chaincode functions that query the state database at these times as the chaincode query may time out while the index is getting initialized.
 During transaction processing, the indexes will automatically get refreshed as blocks are committed to the ledger.
 If the peer crashes during chaincode installation, the couchdb